hpaluch/debian-virt-install/README.md

 > Please Logout/Login to ensure that you are member of new
 > `libvirtd` group

+WARNING: These scripts has currently many hard-coded assumptions:

 * There must exist writable directory `/opt/install/OS/Debian/tmp` for Debian netboot files (required by `virt-install`).